Seagate/cortx-motr/fdmi/plugins/motr-fdmi-app.md

     1.1.
 Follow [cortx-s3server QSG](https://github.com/Seagate/cortx-s3server/blob/main/docs/CORTX-S3%20Server%20Quick%20Start%20Guide.md).

     1.2.
 To run the cluster with `hctl` command, we need to modify the fdmi_filters section of the CDF file to be as follow:

          ```
          # This FDMI filter will trigger the FDMI application whenever
          # there is a key-value pair added to Motr that matches values to substrings
          fdmi_filters:
            - name: test             # name for the filter
              node: localhost        # node where it runs
              client_index: 0        # index of the client
-              substrings: ["Bucket-Name", "Object-name"]  # substrings to match, this will get the filter triggered with new PUT requests with "Bucket-Name" and "Object-Name" metadata fields
+             substrings: ["Bucket-Name", "Object-name"]  # substrings to match
          ```

+    1.3.
+This configuration will the filter to be triggered with new PUT requests that have "Bucket-Name" and "Object-Name" metadata fields.

 2. Setup your own AWS Client in another windows terminal by following step 5 in the [cortx-s3server QSG](https://github.com/Seagate/cortx-s3server/blob/main/docs/CORTX-S3%20Server%20Quick%20Start%20Guide.md).